juankuntz/ParEM/README.md

 }
 ```

-## License
+%## License

-Copyright © 2022, ...
+%Copyright © 2022, ...

-This work is made available under ...
+%This work is made available under ...
 Please see our main [LICENSE](./LICENSE) file.